evkx/evkx.github.io/content/models/kia/niro/Niro_EV/_index.md

 ---
 title: Kia Niro EV
 linktitle: "Niro EV"
 description: "Kia Niro EV is an all-electric crossover with a WLTP range of up to 463 km (288 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true